 There are examples of both kinds of infrastructure that people can look to in Scottsdale – with the safe-to-fail Indian Bend Wash Greenbelt, which sometimes does flood, but is easy to repair vs. the Los Angeles River channel, which is “fail-safe”, but would be effectively ruined if even one part of it was damaged.

-The research team know that no single solution could ever apply to all cities and they think that infrastructure design should be appropriate for each site.
+The research team knows that no single solution could ever apply to all cities and they think that infrastructure design should be appropriate for each site.